Introducing Linear Implication Types to $\lambda_{GT}$ for Computing With Incomplete Graphs: Fully-Static Type System

-The purpose of the case pattern syntax (\Cref{def:pat-cond-syntax}) and its link conditions (\Cref{def:pat-link}) is to guarantee the type safety of pattern matching in case expressions; that is, whenever pattern matching succeeds, the type assigned to each graph variable is identical to the type of the subgraph that matches it.
-To achieve this, the constraints guarantee that, for both the type of a graph variable and that of the corresponding matching subgraph, the types occurring on the LHS and the RHS of the linear implication ($\multimap$) are identical.
-Here, the LHS only needs to coincide up to multiset equivalence.
-When the type is not a linear implication, only the argument for the RHS is relevant.
+The purpose of the case pattern syntax (\Cref{def:pat-cond-syntax}) and its link conditions (\Cref{def:pat-link}) is to guarantee the type safety of pattern matching in case expressions; that is, whenever pattern matching succeeds, the type $\LI{\seq{\tau}}{\tau}{\Xs}$ assigned to each graph variable is identical to the type $\LI{\seq{\tau'}}{\tau'}{\seq{X'}}$ of the subgraph that matches it.
+Here, $\{\seq{\tau}\}$ and $\{\seq{\tau'}\}$ are identical as multisets and can be empty.
+The consistency of free links, $\{\Xs\} = \{\seq{X'}\}$, is trivial, since the free links of congruent graphs and the left- and right-hand sides of the typing relation are equivalent.
+Below we explain how the case pattern syntax (\Cref{def:pat-cond-syntax}) and its link conditions (\Cref{def:pat-link}) ensure $\{\seq{\tau}\} = \{\seq{\tau'}\}$, and then how they ensure $\tau = \tau'$.

-The case pattern syntax (\Cref{def:pat-cond-syntax}) and its link conditions (\Cref{def:pat-link}) ensure these properties as follows: \begin{description} \item[LHS of $\multimap$:] According to the syntactic conditions of \Cref{def:pat-cond-syntax} and the link condition \eqref{patc11}, every subtemplate connected to a graph variable via its primary root has a constructor atom at its root.
+The case pattern syntax (\Cref{def:pat-cond-syntax}) and its link conditions (\Cref{def:pat-link}) ensure these properties as follows (for more detail, see the proof sketch of \Cref{prop:matching-consistency}): \begin{description} \item[$\{\seq{\tau}\} = \{\seq{\tau'}\}$:] According to the syntactic conditions of \Cref{def:pat-cond-syntax} and the link condition \eqref{patc11}, every subtemplate connected to a graph variable via its primary root has a constructor atom at its root.
 Thus, by the constraints on production rules (\Cref{def:disjoint-condition}), the types of these subtemplates and those of their corresponding matching subgraphs are uniquely determined.

 However, even if the types of these subtemplates and their matching subgraphs are uniquely determined, ambiguity may still arise when a subtemplate connected to the primary root of a graph variable is shared among other graph variables.
 To prevent this, the separation condition enforced by $\VarLinks$ \eqref{patc31}\eqref{patc32} requires that the subtemplates of graph variables must not shared with other graph variables through their primary roots.